 Derailment snarls main route between Chicago, East Coast

-SWANTON, Ohio (AP) — More than a dozen derailed freight cars in Ohio are blocking a main Midwest rail route that connects Chicago with the East Coast.
+More than a dozen derailed freight cars in Ohio were blocking a main Midwest rail route that connects Chicago with the East Coast.

-Authorities say a Norfolk Southern train on Thursday night smashed into an abandoned truck left on the tracks just west of Toledo.
+Authorities said a Norfolk Southern train on Thursday night smashed into an abandoned truck left on the tracks just west of Toledo.

-A village administrator in Swanton says it appears that about 15 railcars were involved.
-No one was injured and there weren't any hazardous materials on the train.
+A village administrator in Swanton said it appears that about 15 railcars were involved.

 More like this from vindy.com